yumupgrades for production use, this is the repository for you.

 This is just what we want.
-Accept no packets from those bad networks, yet still have ability to talk to them, e.g. in case there is a server at LeaseWeb that hosts a useful API endpoint, etc.
+Accept no packets from those bad networks, yet still, have the ability to talk to them, e.g. in case, there is a server at LeaseWeb that hosts a useful API endpoint, etc.

 FirewallD also supports ipsets for efficient storage of many IP addresses and networks.
 While we’re going to block only one network in our example, it’s good to learn how to leverage ipsets for the task.
 This will come in handy when we want to block lots and lots of IP addresses further.

 Let’s get started and create our ipset which will contain all the IP networks we want to block: